 Uninsured and Underinsured Motorist Coverage (UM/UIM) makes up your own injury and property losses if the at-fault driver isn’t insured or doesn’t have enough insurance.
 UM/UIM coverage offers smart protection.
 The at-fault driver may not have other sources available to compensate you.

-Sam & Ash, LLP Pro Tip: Don’t waive UM/UIM coverage, and do not elect for lower limits than your liability coverage.
+Sam & Ash Injury Law Pro Tip: Don’t waive UM/UIM coverage, and do not elect for lower limits than your liability coverage.
 You deserve to protect yourself equally.

 Also, don’t be misled by a “Full Coverage” policy.
 Full Coverage typically includes collision and comprehensive insurance, but not necessarily UM/UIM.

 Collision Coverage is for repairs or replacements to your car after an accident with another vehicle.

 Comprehensive Coverage helps cover incidents besides car accidents, like vandalism, damage from weather, and accidents with animals.
 Both Collision and Comprehensive Coverage will likely include deductible payments.

 Sam & Ash Injury Law Pro Tip: Modifications may add value to your car, but they are not typically covered under a standard collision policy.
 Get Modified Car and Additional Equipment Insurance.

 Towing and Road Service